Diffusion in Diffusion: Cyclic One-Way Diffusion for Text-Vision-Conditioned Generation: Appendix

+To quantitatively assess the influence between regions during the denoising process, we inverse an image $x_0$ to obtain different transformed $\mathbf{x_t}$, and plant it in a replacement manner into a sub-region of random Gaussian noise in the same step.
+We subsequently apply this composite noise map to several denoising steps before extracting the planted image to continue the generation process.
+As shown in Fig.~\ref{fig:measure_influence_along_denoise_process}, the influence level weakens with the denoising process.

 To see the degree of impact exerted on images of different sizes during the denoising process, we conduct the same experiments with images of two different sizes ($128\times128$, $256\times256$).
-We inverse images to $x_t$, and reconstruct them with disturbance introduced by sticking them to a random noise background ($512 \times 512$) at the corresponding step for 100 steps.
+We inverse images to $\mathbf{x_t}$, and reconstruct them with disturbance introduced by sticking them to a random noise background ($512 \times 512$) at the corresponding step for 100 steps.
 We calculate the MSE loss of the original image and the final reconstructed image after being disturbed.
-As shown in Fig~\ref{fig:size-mse}, the semantic is settled earlier when the size is larger.
+As shown in Fig.~\ref{fig:size-mse}, the semantics settle earlier when the size is larger.